red-malone/red-malone/README.md

 Flutter Developer
 -----------------

-I'm a third-year B.Tech student at Toc-H Institute of Science and Technology, majoring in Computer Science.
+I'm a final year B.Tech student at Toc-H Institute of Science and Technology, majoring in Computer Science.
 I'm really passionate about programming and have worked on a variety of projects, from simple coding tasks to more complex programming challenges.
 I pay close attention to detail and love exploring new technologies to keep learning and growing.
 Problem-solving is something I truly enjoy, and I'm always looking for ways to improve my skills in this area.
 I work as a Flutter developer at DST HUB LLP, and I also have experience in backend development using Golang with the Gin framework.
 Additionally, I dabble in designing.
 My goal is to become a software engineer and make a meaningful contribution to the tech industry.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [rohit.psudarsanan@gmail.com](mailto:rohit.psudarsanan@gmail.com)